MichaelWan128/MMM-micmic-model-/README.md

 **Executive Summary:**
 Currently in its 6th generation, this research archive tracks the evolution of a quantitative trading framework as it transitions from absolute directional price forecasting to a cross-sectional, sector-focused statistical arbitrage framework.

-**Core Objectives**
-Market Neutrality: Generating statistically significant alpha while minimizing systematic market exposure (low portfolio beta) consistently.
+A main objective is to generate statistically significant alpha while minimizing systematic market exposure (low portfolio beta) consistently.

 *Note: This is an active personal research archive.
 The current code prioritizes strategy testing and feature iteration over production execution speed.
 ALSO, I didn't clean the code for readability*